 - Pregnancy does weird stuff to your body — even your skin!

-- Drink water and eat well.
+- Drink enough water and eat well.
 It will help your skin and benefit you in many other ways as well.

 - Simplify your skincare routine.
 Your skin will benefit from a simple routine using simple products.
 Also you won’t have time for a lengthy beauty routine once baby is here.